-Continue to support the Peace River Forage Association's work with invasive plants as requested.

-Support a formal or non-formal Pesticide Applicators Course within the PRRD to include both staff and stakeholders.

-- Continue to promote the activities of teaching livestock to eat weeds through research, outreach articles, and knowledge transfer. - Continue to offer Regional support to stakeholders through invasive plant ID, outreach materials, integrated pest management planning, and best management practices. - Attend local events that promote environmental health and sustainability. - Continue to engage youth in biodiversity and ecological sustainability activities that focus on the prevention and awareness of invasive plant infestations. - Continue to utilize "Weedy Wednesday" Facebook posts to promote events, highlight invasive plant species, and offer information about integrated pest management techniques. - Continue to conduct presentations on issues and knowledge obtained within the PRRD with shareholders.
-These presentations may include but are not exclusive to Facebook posts, physical presentations, seminars, and YouTube videos. - Educational materials will be replaced upon depletion of resources. - New educational materials will be purchased as they come available and if they are applicable within the PRRD. - PRRD staff will continue to attend professional development activities as per their work plans. - PRRD staff will continue to develop new and useful materials to deliver to PRRD residents.
+Continue to offer Regional support to stakeholders through outreach materials, integrated pest management planning information, and best management practices.

+Continue to utilize "Weedy Wednesday" Facebook posts to promote events, highlight invasive plant species, and offer information about integrated pest management techniques.

+Educational materials will be updated to reflect the 2022 changes in the PRRD Invasive Plant Prioritization lists.

+New educational materials will be purchased and/or shared as they come available and if they are applicable within the PRRD.

+PRRD staff will continue to attend professional development activities as per their work plans.

+PRRD staff will continue to develop new and useful materials to deliver to PRRD residents.